Amir-David/VR-Beat-Tennis/README.md

 # VR Beat Tennis

-VR Beat Tennis is a rhythm-based virtual reality game developed in Unity as the final project for the PROJECT IN COMPUTER GRAPHICS course.
+VR Beat Tennis is a rhythm-based virtual reality game developed in Unity as the final project towards a BSc in computer graphics in the University of Haifa, under the supervision of Prof. Roi Poranne.

 ## Game Overview